 - VMware does not support deployments that have been modified by adding layers to the packaged Docker images, or deployments that reference images other than the Greenplum Operator.
 VMware does not support changing the contents of the deployed containers and pods in any way.

 - Greenplum Database connector functionality is not supported.
 This includes Greenplum Streaming Server (gpss) and its API, Greenplum-Informatica Connector, Greenplum-Spark Connector, and the Greenplum-Kafka Integration.

-- Pivotal Greenplum for Kubernetes does not currently support cluster monitoring with Greenplum Command Center, the
+- VMware Tanzu Greenplum for Kubernetes does not currently support cluster monitoring with Greenplum Command Center, the

 gpperfmondatabase, or related utilities.
 Use system-level monitoring tools such as Prometheus and Grafana until Greenplum Command Center support is available.

-- Pivotal Greenplum for Kubernetes does not support the built-in SNMP features that are available in Pivotal Greenplum Database.
+- VMware Tanzu Greenplum for Kubernetes does not support the built-in SNMP features that are available in VMware Tanzu Greenplum Database.

-- Pivotal Greenplum for Kubernetes does not support installing Greenplum extensions that use the
+- VMware Tanzu Greenplum for Kubernetes does not support installing Greenplum extensions that use the

 gppkgutility).
 Future releases will include these extensions as part of the distribution, as with MADlib.